TL; DR: 42+5 Scrum Product Owner Interview Questions That Will Benefit Your Organization

 Scrum has always been a pragmatic business, and to succeed in this business, a candidate needs to have a passion for getting their hands dirty.
 Although the ground rules are trivial, taking a group of individuals with different backgrounds, levels of engagement, and personal agendas to deliver value by creating a great product continuously is a complex task.
 And the larger the organization is — the more levels of management there are — the more likely failure, in one of its many forms, is lurking around the corner.

 You want to avoid inviting imposters for a trial.
 Look for the pragmatic veteran who has experienced both failure and success with previous projects, and who carries the scars to prove it.
-Certifications, including the CSPO® (CSPO stands for “Certified Scrum Product Owner” and is a registered trademark of Scrum Alliance, Inc.) certification, are by no means an indication that you’ve got the “right candidate”.
+Certifications are by no means an indication that you’ve found the “right candidate.”